antor44/computer-vision-with-RPi-USB/README.md

 https://superuser.com/questions/502205/libvirt-9p-kvm-mount-in-fstab-fails-to-mount-at-boot-time

-Or from a Raspberry Pi Desktop installation try to change the entire system to amd64 architecture, it would only be necessary to change the virtualizer configuration to a 64-bit processor or, if they were previously installed, uninstall VirtualBox Guest Additions.
-But several problems are to be expected due to some of Raspberry's own modifications:
+An alternative is to try to change the entire system to the amd64 architecture from a 32-bit Raspberry Pi Desktop installation, to try this option it would only be necessary to change the virtualizer configuration to a 64-bit processor.
+But several problems are to be expected due to some Raspberry-specific modifications that will not be available in 64-bit:

 https://wiki.debian.org/CrossGrading